0xmetaschool/Learning-Projects/Launch your own epic NFT marketplace/4. Time to launch your NFT marketplace/Launching your epic NFT marketplace.md

 1. Go to [https://mumbai.polygonscan.com/](https://mumbai.polygonscan.com/) and check the contract address to see the latest transactions.
 2. Go to [https://testnets.opensea.io/](https://testnets.opensea.io/) and search your contract address to see minted NFTs.

+## ⚒️ A small yet important request:

+This is a 100% open-source project like all the other projects on our platform.
+You can find the tutorial markdown files [here](https://github.com/0xmetaschool/Learning-Projects/tree/main/Launch%20your%20own%20epic%20NFT%20marketplace).
+If you find any issues in the course, please feel free to resolve it.
+We, at Metaschool, love love love contributions by our community and acknowledge the contributors on our [Discord](https://discord.com/invite/vbVMUwXWgc) and GitHub, too.

+While you’re contributing:

+1. Don’t forget to star ⭐️ our repository.
+We will be very thankful! ❤️
+2. We are a completely free platform and we aim to stay the same, so please consider following us on [X](https://bit.ly/nft-marketplace-twitter) and [LinkedIn](https://bit.ly/nft-marketplace-linkedin) as well. 🫶

 ## Summary

 Congratulations on completing the full course on how to make an NFT marketplace with a mint price.